anautonell/Calvin-Admin-Suite/README.md

 I was going to make it so CAS would connect itself to Modulus and vice versa, but I never got around to doing it.
 That would unlock a wide variety of features and opportunities that would enhance the user experience on both the bot and on the admin itself in-game.

+thank you for the real owner he's the best!